• Skip to main content

 Can periodontitis be cured?

-Periodontitis can’t be cured but is manageable with treatment.
+Periodontitis can’t be cured, but it is manageable with treatment.
 Proper care and attentive oral hygiene can reduce the risk of infection, decrease the prevalence of bacteria, and have the possibility of rebuilding surrounding tissues.

 Can I live a healthy life with periodontitis?

-Periodontitis isn’t life-threatening but is important to treat attentively.
+Periodontitis isn’t life-threatening, but it is important to treat it attentively.
 You can maintain a healthy life by preventing its progression and reducing oral bacteria.
 Oral health is connected to overall wellness across the entire body, so if not treated properly, it can lead to serious health problems later on.

 Related Services: